jorgearma/data-analysis-la_liga/README.md

 # Project: Web Scraping and Data Analysis - La Liga

 This project performs web scraping of La Liga data and stores it in a SQL Server database for further analysis.
+It is designed to run on a Linux environment, leveraging Linux-compatible tools and libraries for scraping, data processing, and database interaction.

 ## 1. Clone the repository